Skip to main content

 CWD in Tennessee

-CWD Management Zone Feeding & Carcass Transport Regulations
+CWD Management Zone: Feeding & Carcass Transport Regulations

-These restrictions have been put in place to reduce the spread of Chronic Wasting Disease.
+These restrictions have been put in place to reduce the spread of chronic wasting disease.
 Carcass transport restrictions reduce the chance that an infected deer carcass becomes a source of infection in a new area.
 Wildlife feeding restrictions reduce deer exposure to potential infections in other deer and in areas where deer unnaturally congregate due to supplemental feeding.

 Carcass Transport Restrictions